 Setting up production in the Arak district of Persia was Cecil Edward's most audacious move for Sultanabad, as it was known then, had been Zeigler's carpet stronghold since 1892.
 Edwards considered buying Zeigler's operations, but he shrewdly decided to wait them out.
 He realized that their weakness was that they were traders, not producers.
-Their primary business was selling cotton print cloth to the Persians and they needed to get payment back to England.
-Zeigler & Co. had employed several labyrinthine methods to get sales receipts back to England, trading payment for printed fabric into various commodities, eventually settling on carpets.
+Their primary business was selling of cotton print cloth to the Persians for which they needed to get payment back to England.
+Zeigler & Co. had employed a number of labyrinthine methods to get sales receipts back to England, trading payment for printed fabric into various commodities, eventually settling on carpets.
 Edwards realized the flaw of this still complex plan and leveraged the OCM's ability to give immediate payment for the carpets they bought or produced.
 Prior to the OCM coming to Persia, Zeiglers had 2,500 looms working for them.
-Within only a year the OCM had taken over 1,000 of these looms and by 1913, on the eve of World War I, Zeiglers wound up its operations.
+Within only a year the OCM had taken over 1,000 of these looms and by 1913, on the eve of World War I, Zeigler wound up its operations.
 Cecil Edwards hired most of their good people.

 Photo 3.
 Typical layout in the living space of a Persian home.
-The largest rug, a Mian Farsh, in the center was (approx.) 7x18, the side rugs called Kenarchs were 3 % x 18 and a head rugs, the Kellegi. was 5 % x 12.
+The largest rug, a Mian Farsh, in the center was (approx.) 7x18, the side rugs called Kenarchs were 3 $\frac{1}{2}$ x 18 and a head rugs, the Kellegi. was 5 $\frac{1}{2}$ x 12.